 The curriculum in nursing prepares individuals for a beginning practice of professional nursing.
-The nursing curriculum is built around the core curriculum and the supplemental courses which facilitate the development of a professional nurse.
+The nursing curriculum is built around the core curriculum and supplemental courses which facilitate the development of a well rounded professional nurse.
 The nursing major requires successful completion of both the theory courses and the related clinical experiences.
-The Nursing Resource Center features a simulation laboratory using a Human Patient Simulator.
+The Nursing Resource Center features a High fidelity Simulation Learning environment using several Human Patient Simulators.